nus-cs2103-AY1920S2/duke/docs/README.md

 Get Jerry to manage your tasks.

 +  ### Task Types
-Task types are categorized into:
 1. `To-do`
 2. `Event`
 3. `Deadline`

-You may enter a date along with Event or Deadline.
+You may enter a date alongside an Event or a Deadline.

 ## Commands

-After you finish typing each command, press enter to execute the command.
+Press `enter` to execute the command after typing.

-+ ### `todo` - Adds a 'To-do' task into the list.
++ ### `todo`

+    Adds a 'To-do' task into the list.

     Usage: